Iași

 • International Students %: —

-• Notable Programs: Humanities, Sciences, Computer Science, Economics
+• Notable Programs: Humanities, Sciences, CS, Economics.

-Technical University “Gheorghe Asachi” (TUIASI)
+Technical Univ.
+“Gheorghe Asachi” (TUIASI)

 • Type: Public

-• Languages: EN / RO
+• Languages: RO / EN / FR / DE

 • International Students %: —

-• Notable Programs: Engineering & Architecture; strong campus infrastructure
+• Notable Programs: Engineering & Architecture; strong campus infrastructure.

 UMF “Grigore T. Popa” Iași